 The GASF Special Collections and Archives house the following . . .

-40,000+ pieces of sheet music from the turn of the 20thcentury to the 1970s; the bulk of it ranges from the 1920s to the 1960s and consists of music from Broadway and Hollywood musicals
+Sheet music from the turn of the 20th century to the 1970s; the bulk ranges from the 1920s to the 1960s and consists of music from Broadway and Hollywood musicals.

-500+ arrangements written for Bob and Dolores Hope, singing duo Sandler & Young, Dinah Washington, Bing Crosby, and more.
+Musical Arrangements written for Bob and Dolores Hope, Andy Williams, Dinah Washington, Bing Crosby, Natalie Cole and more.

 3,000 books; 7,000 LPs; 1,000 DVDs; 6,000 CDs